identw/werf/docs/pages/configuration/stapel_image/git_directive.md

   - '**/*-test.*'
 ```

-This is the _git mapping_ configuration that adds `.php` and `.js` files from `/src` except files with suffixes that starts with `-dev.` or `-test.`.
+The above _git mapping_ configuration adds `.php` and `.js` files from the `/src` path except for files with `-dev.` or `-test.` suffixes.

-To determine whether the file matches the mask the following algorithm is applied:
+When determining whether a file matches a mask, the following algorithm is used:
- - take for the check the next absolute file path inside the repository;
+ - determine the absolute path to the file in the repository;
- - compare this path with configured include or exclude path mask or plain path:
+ - compare it with the masks defined in includePaths/excludePaths or the specific path:
    - the path in `add` is concatenated with the mask or raw path from include or exclude config directive;
-   - two paths are compared with the use of glob patterns: if file matches the mask, then it will be included (for `includePaths`) or excluded (for `excludePaths`), the algorithm is ended.
+   - two paths are compared using glob patterns: if the file matches the mask, then it will be included (for `includePaths`) or excluded (for `excludePaths`), the algorithm is ended.
- - compare this path with configured include or exclude path mask or plain path with additional pattern:
+ - compare this path with configured include/exclude path mask or the specific path with an additional pattern:
    - the path in `add` is concatenated with the mask or raw path from include or exclude config directive and concatenated with additional suffix pattern `**/*`;
-   - two paths are compared with the use of glob patterns: if file matches the mask, then it will be included (for `includePaths`) or excluded (for `excludePaths`), the algorithm is ended.
+   - two paths are compared with the use of glob patterns: if the file matches the mask, then it will be included (for `includePaths`) or excluded (for `excludePaths`); the algorithm is complete.

-> The second step with adding `**/*` template is for convenience: the most frequent use case of a _git mapping_ with filters is to configure recursive copying for the directory.
-Adding `**/*` makes enough to specify the directory name only, and its entire content matches the filter
+> The step that involves the addition of the `**/*` pattern is here just for convenience: the common use case of a _git mapping_ with filters involves setting up recursive copying of the directory.
+Thanks to adding the `**/*` pattern, you can specify just the name of a directory so that its entire contents would match the filter

-Masks may contain the following patterns:
+Mask may contain the following patterns:

 - `*` — matches any file.
 This pattern includes `.` and exclude `/`
 - `**` — matches directories recursively or files expansively
-- `?` — matches any one character.
+- `?` — matches any single character.
 Equivalent to /.{1}/ in regexp
-- `[set]` — matches any one character in the set.
-Behaves exactly like character sets in regexp, including set negation ([^a-z])
+- `[set]` — matches any single character in the set.
+This pattern behaves exactly like character sets in regexp, including set negation ([^a-z])
 - `\` — escapes the next metacharacter

-Mask that starts with `*` or `**` patterns should be escaped with quotes in `werf.yaml` file:
+Mask that starts with `*` or `**` patterns should be escaped with quotes in the `werf.yaml` file:
  - `"*.rb"` — with double quotes
 - `'**/*'` — with single quotes